 Where is Ewshot?

-Ewshot is a brand new parish consisting of 281 homes, some farms, St Mary’s Church, a haulage business and an excellent pub – The Windmill.
+Ewshot Parish Council was created in 2010 and consists of approximately 515 dwellings including homes, farms, St Marys Church and The Windmill pub.
 The centre of the village, grouped around the church, the pub, the site of the old school and some of the older cottages lies about three miles south of Fleet in north-east Hampshire and three miles north-west of Farnham in Surrey.
 Part of the parish boundary coincides with the county boundary.
 The parish also includes the settlements of Warren Corner, Beacon Hill, part of Doras Green and Marlborough Hill.
 The parish is rather harshly bisected by the A287 which follows the line of the old turnpike road to Farnham

 Until 1st April 2010 Ewshot formed part of the administrative parish of Crondall and it still remains part of the ecclesiastical parish of All Saints (Crondall) and St Mary’s.